James Bond vs. Jason Bourne

 The film is ultimately a massive downer because the choice is between an evil government and equally evil rebels.
 Even Mad Max has the audience rooting for the good guys.**

 Speaking of strange male/female stories, did you see the hubbub over the new version of Ghostbusters?
 Even before the film’s release, misogynist bloggers attacked the film because four females played the leading roles, a supposed insult to the memory of the 1984 original.

-The humor reflects a woman’s point of view, but that doesn’t make the movie funny.
-For example, in a reoccurring bit, the highly educated women scientists go gaga over a hunky male secretary, who can’t even answer the phone.
+The humor reflects a woman’s point of view, but that doesn’t make it funny.
+For example, in a re-occurring bit, the highly educated women scientists go gaga over a hunky male secretary, who can’t even answer the phone.
 But all the scientists want to know is whether he’s seeing anyone.

-The bit is a weak attempt at reversing the role of the traditional lecherous male boss lusting after the female secretary with big boobs.
-(See the original version of The Producers directed by Mel Brooks.)
-But reverse stupidity isn’t a statement for feminism.
+The bit is a weak attempt at reversing the traditional lecherous male boss lusting after the female secretary with big boobs.
+(See the original version of The Producers directed by Mel Brooks) But reverse stupidity isn’t a statement for feminism.

 Hollywood should make more action films and comedies with female leads.
 I’d just like to see some not based on male stereotypes.

 As an antidote to Hollywood mindless violence and silly comedy, I recommend a film called K2 and the Invisible Footmen, a documentary about Pakistani porters who accompany international mountain climbers scaling the famous K2.